KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 1758

-(January 22) The Russians begin their occupation [glossary] of Königsberg.
+(January 22) The Russian Occupation [glossary] of Königsberg begins.

 (April) Publishes a lecture announcement for the summer semester: New Theory of Motion and Rest [...] [writings]